Boating safari at Fothergill camp in Lake Kariba with elephants in the background

 1. Victoria Falls

-Victoria Falls typically experiences its highest water flow between March and May, gradually decreasing until November when the seasonal cycle begins again.
+Victoria Falls typically experiences its highest water flow between March and May, and then the amount of water starts decreasing until November when the seasonal cycle begins again.

 A graph of the Zambezi water levels and how they flow cyclically.